 When the MCU enters any stop mode, system clocks to the internal peripheral modules are stopped.
-Even in the exception case (ENBDM = 1), where clocks are kept alive to the background debug logic, clocks to the peripheral systems are halted to reduce power consumption.
-Refer to Section 3.6.2, "Stop3 Mode" for specific information on system behavior in stop modes.
+Even in the exception case (ENBDM = 1), where clocks to the background debug logic continue to operate, clocks to the peripheral systems are halted to reduce power consumption.
+Refer to Section 3.6.1, "Stop2 Mode," and Section 3.6.2, "Stop3 Mode," for specific information on system behavior in stop modes.